-Unlike organic horizons, the colours of the overall matrix, the ped faces, and mottling of mineral horizons were described individually.
-There was also a space to describe the overall matrix colour of the soil in the dry state if required.
+Unlike organic horizons, the colour of mineral horizons was recorded for the soil matrix (COL_MAT); soil mottles of two kinds, if present (COL_MOT1 and COL_MOT2); ped faces (COL_PED) There was also a space to describe the overall matrix colour of the soil in the dry state if required (COL_DRY).

-Mottle - Mottle is caused by temporary and periodic reducing conditions in the soil.
+Mottle - Mottling is caused by temporary and periodic reducing conditions in the soil.
 Only the frequency, size, contrast and sharpness of the dominant mottle type in the horizon were described to avoid complex descriptions when many colours are present.
 If other mottles existed in the horizon these were described in the notes section.
 Each line of the profile description proforma included the relevant codes to describe each individual component of soil mottling required.